hafizarslanamjad/mo-anomaly-detection/README.md

 ```bash
 python test.py --config configs/test_config.yaml
 ```
+File will be provided soon

 ### Inference
 To perform anomaly detection on new images:
 ```bash
 python inference.py --input /path/to/image
 ```

+File will be provided soon

 > **Note**: Adjust paths as needed, and make sure the images follow the directory structure specified in the configuration files.